open-telemetry/opentelemetry-specification/specification/api-propagators.md

 Required arguments:

-- the value to serialize, can be `SpanContext` or `DistributedContext`.
+- the value to serialize, can be `SpanContext` or `CorrelationContext`.

 Returns the on-the-wire byte representation of the value.